 Federal and state legal actions continue to mount against Johnson & Johnson and its subsidiary Janssen Pharmaceuticals, the makers of Elmiron.
 The widely prescribed drug is the only FDA-approved oral drug for interstitial cystitis in the United States.

 More than a million people in the United States, predominantly women, suffer from this painful condition.
 Potentially hundreds of thousands of people have been exposed to Elmiron.
+Contact the experienced team of pharmaceutical liability attorneys at The Lanier Law Firm if you have been affected.

 What is Elmiron?